PixoVR/com.pixovr.apexunitysdk/README.md

 If you want access to the response events in code, you will need to access the ApexSystem Instance.
   (e.g.) ApexSystem.Instance.OnPingSuccess.AddListener(YourFunctionHere);

+# Understanding xAPI and TinCan.NET

+Data sent to Apex is formatted using the xAPI Standard.
+The Unity Apex SDK Plugin utilizes TinCan.NET to ensure all data is xAPI Compliant.

+To understand how TinCan.NET is used, visit the documentation [here](https://rusticisoftware.github.io/TinCan.NET/).
+To get a better understanding of the xAPI Standard, visit the xAPI Spec [here](https://github.com/adlnet/xAPI-Spec).

 # Requirements for building with the Apex Plugin

 The projects **Api Compatbility Level** needs to be **.NET 4.x** or newer.